2017s

 Starting today, this blog has switched to HTTPS secure protocol:

 While there’s not that much to secure on my blog, HTTPS is still considered to be a good practice for any site in 2017.
+One of the benefits that we can get from it is the usage of HTTP/2 protocol:

 One of the ways we use Azure Application Insights is tracking custom application-specific events.
 For instance, every time a data point from an IoT device comes in, we log an AppInsights event.
+Then we are able to aggregate the data and plot charts to derive trends and detect possible anomalies.

 Azure Service Bus client supports sending messages in batches.
 However, the size of a single batch must stay below 256k bytes, otherwise the whole batch will get rejected.